What is Alopecia?

 Here’s a hassle-free solution for alopecia

 But there is another option, waterproof, sweatproof, makeup proof, and foolproof brows are POSSIBLE!
 Microblading is a Semi-Permanent solution for those with little to no brows.
 So what is microblading?
 Microblading is the process of depositing pigment (ink) into the superficial layers of the skin, somewhat similar to a tattoo, the ink is deposited in “strokes” which look just like natural hair.

-How long does microblading last?
 Microblading lasts on average 1-3 years, most clients can expect about two years before requiring a touch-up appointment, which is often available at a discounted cost from the original treatment price.
-Some factors that affect this are skin type, tone, and texture, as well as excessive bleeding or lymph production, anemia, diabetes and tobacco use.
+Some factors that affect this are skin type, tone, and texture, as well as excessive bleeding or lymph production, anemia, diabetes, and tobacco use.

-Can everyone get microblading?
-While having alopecia doesn’t affect your ability to get microblading done, there are a few factors which can, you should not get microblading done if:
+While having alopecia doesn’t affect your ability to get microblading done, there are a few factors that can, you should not get microblading done if: